vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 ![alt-text](load_balancing_traffic.png)

-When a security server makes a request to an external server (security server, OCSP, TSA or a central server), the external server again sees only the public IP address.
+When a security server makes a request to an external server (security server, OCSP, TSA or a central server), the external server sees only the public IP address.
 Note that depending on the configuration, the public IP address might be different from the one used in the previous scenario.
 It should also be noted that the security servers will independently make requests to OCSP and TSA services as well as the and central server to fetch the global configuration as needed.